mfouesneau/pyphot/doc/photometry.rst

         \overline{f_\lambda}(T) = \frac{\int_\lambda \lambda f_\lambda T(\lambda) d\lambda}{\int_\lambda \lambda T(\lambda) d\lambda}.
         \end{equation}

-Note that this is not the mean flux density because of the :math:`\lambda` factor in the integrals, it is the mean photon rate density in this filter commonly expressed in stellar physics literature as :math:`erg/s/cm^2/\unicode{x212B}` or :math:`W/m^2/\unicode{x212B}`.
+Note that although this is formally a weighted mean of a flux density, with weights proportional to :math:`\lambda T(\lambda)` (the denominator ensuring that the sum of the weights is 1), it actually measures the mean photon rate density in this filter.
+The result is commonly expressed in the same units as :math:`f_\lambda`, i.e. :math:`erg/s/cm^2/\unicode{x212B}` or :math:`W/m^2/\unicode{x212B}`.

 .. code-block:: python